BitPangea/bitpangea/themaxims/README.md

 - specific enough to belong to BitPangea;
 - not merely a Truth rewritten poetically;
 - not merely a Principle shortened into a slogan;
+- not merely a design instruction disguised as wisdom;
 - appropriate to an existing thematic section or strong enough to justify a new one.

+A Maxim may reflect a constitutional or methodological lesson without acquiring the authority of a Codex.

 ---